 The Black Forest is one of my favorite places in Germany!

-The Black Forest, or Schwarzwald in German, is located in Baden-Württemberg, Germany covering an area of 12,000 sq. km.
+The Black Forest, or Schwarzwald in German, is located in the south west corner of Baden-Württemberg, Germany.
+It covers an area of 12,000 sq. km.
 It gets its name for the dense conifers that block out a lot of light.
 Here’s why I love it so much:

 The Black Forest does have a dark side though: